gjbae1212/hit-counter/README.md

 [HITS](https://hits.seeyoufarm.com) shows real-time page hits (using Websocket) of every project  or site that is using this service.

-[HITS](https://hits.seeyoufarm.com) was made by gjbae1212@gmail.com using golang, wasm, html, currently serving from google cloud platform.
+[HITS](https://hits.seeyoufarm.com) was made by gjbae1212@gmail.com using Golang, WebAssembly (Wasm), HTML, currently serving from Google Cloud platform.

 ## How To Use
 ### How To Generate The Badge